Programs, Services, and Events

 The Hoover Police Department recognizes that no law enforcement agency can operate at its maximum potential without input from the citizens we serve.
-Please complete this survey form and return to Hoover Police Department, attn: survey.
-100 Municipal Lane Hoover, AL 35226.
+Please complete this survey form and return to Hoover Police Department, attn: Office of the Chief of Police, Community Relations.
+100 Municipal Lane Hoover, AL 35216.

 Residents living within the City limits of Hoover are eligible to use the Medical Alert System.

 Enhance your family safety plan with the help of Hoover PD’s Child Identification Kit.
 Our mobile system can capture identifying information such as child’s photograph, fingerprints, and parent contact.
 All of the information is burned to a CD and given to you on the spot.
 When seconds count, you’ll have the ability to give responding Officers your child’s name, photograph, and digital fingerprints.
 NOTE: HPD does not keep any of the information; it is given directly to caregiver.
 Email here for more information